mtth/kit/README.rst

   # the Celery application
   celery = current_project.celery

-  # the SQLAlchemy scoped session maker is available on db.session
+  # the SQLAlchemy scoped session maker
-  db = current_project.db
+  session = current_project.session

   # normally you probably wouldn't need all three in a single file
   # but you get the idea :). and now you can do stuff with each...